julietwomack/HRHeadCount/README.md

 # HRHeadCount

-The following SQL queries count the headcount of current employees at a fictitious company by 6 different segments:
+The following SQL queries written in Microsoft SQL Server count the headcount of current employees at a fictitious company by 6 different segments:

 - Performance Score
 - Employee Satisfaction
 - Compensation